-Diseases
+Tick-Borne Diseases

 According to the CDC, there are more than 30,000 cases of tick-borne disease reported each year.
 Babesiosis, ehrlichiosis, Rocky Mountain spotted fever, tularemia, and Lyme disease are just a few examples of the illnesses caused by tick bites.
-Symptoms of these diseases may not occur for several days after feeding but can last for many years.
+Symptoms of these tick diseases may not occur for several days after feeding but can last for many years.
 There’s even a disease they can transmit that leads to the victim developing a serious allergy to red meat.
-Yikes!
 Also, there is a phenomenon called tick paralysis.
 Some people, and pets, slowly develop paralysis while the tick is feeding.
-If the tick is not found and removed it will lead to death, but once removed recovery from the paralysis is almost instantaneous.
+If it is not found and removed it will lead to death, but once removed recovery from the paralysis is almost instantaneous.
 For more information on tick-borne diseases visit the CDC website.

-Prevent Being Ticked Off Outdoors With These Tips
+Prevent Tick Bites With These Tips

 • When venturing outdoors, wear pants and long-sleeve shirts to cover as much of your skin as possible from these blood-thirsty pests.